 Diversify globally

-Avoid concentration in Belgian companies or the Eurozone only; the world’s growth engine is global.
+Avoid concentration in Belgian companies or the Eurozone only.
+The world’s growth engine is global.

 Don’t try to beat the market